Rosuav/TwitchTips/ViewCounts.md

 In general, a "viewer" is someone presently (or recently) consuming the video stream.
 So long as the actual video is playing, that person should be counted.
-Some browsers will unload tabs to conserve memory for tabs which are visible, which would stop the video player.
-In Chrome, for example, you can turn off this behaviour entirely in the Settings/Performance screen, or you can leave it turned on and allow only certain sites to remain active.
+Some browsers will unload tabs to conserve memory for tabs which are visible, which would stop the video player; prevent this by keeping the volume high enough that the tab shows a "speaker" icon on it.

-An engineer who worked for Twitch confirmed that you can leave the video player muted and you should still count as a viewer.
-In practise, however, when the video buffers in a tab which isn't visible, the video player will usually not resume playing until you switch back to that tab.
-If you're going to switch between viewing a few different streamers, you may need to switch to that tab every so often.
+An engineer who worked for Twitch [confirmed](https://twitter.com/Fugiman/status/1401052105989771267) that you can leave the video player muted and you should still count as a viewer.
+If the video buffers and the tab is not visible, the player may not resume playing, however, so to ensure that you continue to count, switch back to the tab periodically.

 To minimize the bandwidth a background tab consumes, you can lower its video quality, as long as the stream has [transcoding](Glossary#transcoding) active.